-(i) The cash flows from lease liabilities and subsidiary companies make up the net amount of proceeds from advances or the repayments of balances in the statements of cash flows.
+(i) The cash flows from lease liabilities and amount due to subsidiary companies make up the net amount of proceeds from advances or the repayments of balances in the statements of cash flows.

-(ii) Other changes included termination of lease contract.
+(ii) Other changes included modification and termination of lease contracts.

-29. Financial Guarantees
+27. Financial Guarantees

-Company
+Comp any

-2023 2022
+2024 2023

 RM'000 RM'000

-Unsecured
+Secured

 Corporate guarantees given to licensed banks for

-banking facilities granted to a subsidiary company 10 13
+banking facilities granted to a subsidiary company 2,397 10

-30. Related Party Disclosures
+28. Related Party Disclosures